Dara Khosrowshahi: Early life and education

+Life in Iran

 Khosrowshahi was born in 1969 in Iran into a prominent, wealthy family and grew up in a mansion on his family's compound.
 He is the youngest of three children born to Lili and Asghar (Gary) Khosrowshahi.
 His family founded the Alborz Investment Company, a diversified conglomerate involved in pharmaceuticals, chemicals, food, distribution, packaging, trading, and services.

+Refugee in France and the US

 In 1978, on the eve of the Iranian Revolution, his family fled Iran when he was 9 years old.
 Their company was later nationalized.
-His family first fled to southern France.
+Like many other wealthy Iranians, his family fled to France, in his case to southern France.
 They were planning to come back to Iran upon the political climate improving, but when that did not occur and the subsequent Iran-Iraq war started, they immigrated to the United States, eventually moving in with one of his uncles in Tarrytown, New York.
 Khosrowshahi's mother had very little money to support her children, and having never worked before in Iran, began working full time to contribute towards her son's education.
 In 1982, when Khosrowshahi was 13 years old, his father went to Iran to care for his grandfather.
 The Iranian government subsequently barred his father from leaving the country for 6 years, thus Khosrowshahi spent his teenage years without seeing his father.

+Studies

 In 1987, he graduated from the Hackley School, a private university-preparatory school in Tarrytown.
 In 1991, he graduated with a B.S. in electrical and electronics engineering from Brown University, where he is a member of the social fraternity Sigma Chi.